ruc-datalab/PASTA/README.md

 Then refer to this [repository](https://github.com/devanshg27/sem-tab-fact) for standardizing the table header, or you can directly download the [dataset](https://drive.google.com/file/d/1iQ9y3UetDq0-Ib70us2Oo-pwx63U2rls/view) we have processed.

-Finally, put the processed dataset under the folder "PASTA/datasets", and name it "semtabfacts".
+Finally, put the processed dataset under the folder `PASTA/datasets`, and name it `semtabfacts`.

 ## Pre-training